chadxz/personal-website/src/drafts/build_notes.md

 > Promote and cultivate a growth mindset, encouraging teams to revisit and
 > revise plans as new information becomes available.

+## 3 - Developer Productivity

+The problem is often **process bottlenecks**.

+### Productivity table stakes

+> (1) Limited queue depth (backlog)
+>
+> (2) Small batch sizes
+>
+> (3) Limited work-in-progress (WIP)

+> [...] ensure that valuable and time-sensitive tasks are getting addressed
+> promptly

+### Productivity vs. quality

+> Fascinatingly [...] if you're doing productivity right, quality will tend to
+> increase over time, as it becomes easier to ship smaller changes and easier to
+> roll back or disable features.

+> **Make it easy to write tests**. [...]
+Educate your engineers on how to use
+> testing tools, making setup easy.

+> **Make it easy to get the right data**.
+Tests shouldn't be talking to
+> production to get data, but they need data that's a realistic simulation of
+> the kind you'd see in production.

+> **Make it easy to manually test**. [...]
+Make it easy to interact with code
+> that's on a feature branch.

+> **Make it easy to release (and roll back) small changes**.
+One of the reasons
+> teams get in a position of doing a ton of pre-release manual testing is that
+> the release process itself is so onerous - and the rollback process is worse.

+> Add a ratchet to CI to make sure test coverage of your code only goes up, and
+> incentivize writing tests and sharing strategies within and across teams.

+### Frameworks for thinking about productivity

+> The aim isn't to become obsessed with numbers but to continually evaluate
+> whether you're satisfied with what the numbers are telling you.

+### Deployment frequency

+> For a mobile app with an extensive QA process, getting to a two-week release
+> cadence is already a good target, while the best teams building web backends
+> deploy to production whenever a change is ready.

+> If the build passes, can we feel good about deploying to production?
+If not,
+> you'll likely want to start building tests from the top of the pyramid [...]

+> If the build fails [...] you need to understand which tests are causing most
+> of your headaches

+### Setting goals around productivity

+> In many ways, the core DORA metrics cover the activity pillar in SPACE, and
+> establishing them within your organization will quickly highlight potential
+> opportunities.

+> SPACE is great as a framework to classify problems and brainstorm specific
+> metrics you might use to track trends and validate improvements.

+### Tools and Tactics

+> Before you do anything else with developer productivity, ensure there's
+> general agreement on reducing interruptions

+## 4 - developer experience

+### measuring developer experience

+> developer experience metrics are more qualitative [...] it's table stakes to
+> capture employee satisfaction and engagement data.

+### identifying improvements

+> **the people whose productivity you are trying to improve are the best source
+> of information about what needs improving.** you can better understand their
+> needs by approaching this on two fronts: talking to the users of your internal
+> development systems and collecting data about tool behavior as engineers go
+> about their day.

+> talk to your users

+> many or even most of the ideas you'll come across will have technical
+> solutions, but don't tune out people, processes, and political challenges that
+> merit different approaches.
+Increasing engineering leverage without spending
+> engineering time could be a huge win.

+### collect empirical data

+> [...] it's essential to have quantitative data to help guide your
+> prioritization and validate the qualitative stories you hear.

+> It's relatively easy to build observability into your internal tooling.

+> An internal tool should be able to record every invocation and its outcome,
+> along with various metadata about the interaction.
+Most importantly, it should
+> record **how long a developer has waited to get output from the tool**.

+### Internal support

+> When knowledge becomes the domain of a select few and isn't disseminated
+> broadly, it creates an environment where constant queries become the norm.

+> You can solve [knowledge siloing] through knowledge-sharing sessions, and
+> partnering on tasks unfamiliar to other team members.

+### External support

+> Continually analyze your support workload to find things you could proactively
+> address.

+### Are you interruption-aware?

+> The goal isn't to eliminate them entirely but rather to measure, reduce, and
+> manage them in a way that aligns with the team's needs and the organization's
+> objectives.

+### Setting experience goals

+> Accept satisfaction surveys [...] as a lagging indicator as you [work to]
+> improve [the sources of interruptions].

+## 5 - putting it all together

+### Convenient fallacies to avoid

+> **"We aren't doing enough up-front requirement-gathering"** [...]
+Adhering too
+> rigidly to initial specifications leads to inefficiency and stifles innovative
+> solutions.

+> **"What we really need is more people"** [...]
+Effective productivity stems
+> from ruthless prioritization and managing and optimizing the workload and
+> capabilities of the existing team, not indiscriminately increasing team size.

+> **"We just need to plan better"** [...]
+Effective planning requires balance -
+> it provides direction, but not so much that it impedes flexibility and rapid
+> response to change.

+### Keep effectiveness top of mind

+> Encourage your team to experiment with new methods, tools, and processes.

+### Know when to move on

+> [Once a bottleneck is addressed and resolved] it's time to move from actively
+> working on [it] toward monitoring it to ensure there's no backsliding.

+### Driving an effectiveness effort

+The BRAINS framework - Baseline, Research, Act, Invest, Normalize, Sustain.

+> A platform team's ultimate goal is to help those users produce more value for
+> the same amount of effort.

+> [...] be sure to frame migration and usage instructions from the perspective
+> of the platform **user**, not the platform creator.

+### Managing change

+BICEPS framework by Paloma Medina

+> change is hard and thus needs to be approached with care.